 braising liquid: 1 C white wine, 2 T white wine vinegar (or any kind), 2 T

 Worcestershire, 1 t honey, 2 cloves garlic (smashed).
 Mix the rub and rub it in.

 Wrap the ribs in foil and rest them in the fridge for an hour or more.
 Warm the

 liquid mix, then pour it into each foil wrapper.
 Cook in the oven for 2 1/2

-both sides, then broil briefly to brown (not blacken!) the sugar.
+both sides, then broil the rib tops briefly to brown (not blacken!) the glaze.
 Cut the ribs

-into pairs and toss in the syrup to coat.
+into pairs and toss in more syrup to coat.